212850a/212850a.github.io/_posts/2021-01-02-K3s-on-Virtualbox.markdown

 tags: kubernetes virtualbox k3s vagrant
 ---

-# Overview
+## Overview
 This post contains instruction about how to deploy three nodes K3s cluster on Virtualbox for testing purposes.

-# Story
+## Story
 HA (high available) systems in modern IT world is *de facto* standard and I manage them for years at work.
-However I always wanted to have my own HA cluster at home to have well structured and robust platform for my own purposes + at the same time it would be good to develop my expertise with Kubernetes, containers and IaC (infrastructure as a code).
+However I always wanted to have my own HA cluster at home to have well structured and robust platform for my purposes + at the same time it would be good to develop my expertise with Kubernetes, containers and IaC (infrastructure as a code).

 So I've started to explore what way I can build kubernetes at home and what I need for that.
 Don't remember how exactly, but I've discovered [Jeff Geerling's site](https://www.jeffgeerling.com), his "Raspberry Pi Cluster" series and my choice was made - k3s on raspberry pi.